 It appeared to be a routine day at the cookie factory in Mar del Plata, Argentina — a facility operated by PepsiCo Central and South America (CASA).
-Freshly baked treats were continuously transferred from an enormous industrial oven onto an assembly line for cooling.
+Freshly baked treats were continually transferred from an enormous industrial oven onto an assembly line for cooling.
 As machines whirred and workers moved about, a piece of the conveyor belt broke down, bringing the action to an abrupt stop.
 The turn of events was no surprise to anyone on the line.
-They knew what would happen next: The line operator would have to order another $300 part from Italy, and production wouldn’t resume until it arrived.
-Or did they?
+They thought they knew what would happen next: The line operator would have to order another $300 part from Italy, and production wouldn’t resume until it arrived.

 This innovation didn’t happen by chance.
 In previous years, it would probably not have happened at all.
 But in 2018, PepsiCo CASA started an initiative to instill what we call an “agile mind-set” among employees.
 In the technology industry, agile often refers to an intensive project development method, but for PepsiCo, it is an overarching cultural orientation.
 Agility at PepsiCo means a less formal, less rules-driven, more productive, and more creative way of operating.
 People are encouraged to speak up and provide feedback on how to minimize bureaucracy, quickly adapt to meet changing customer needs, and maintain a healthy work–life balance — using digital tools and piloting self-organizing teams.